microbma/SMAG/README.md

 Soil microbial dark matter mining based on genome-resolved metagenomics

 We constructed the SMAG from 3,304 soil metagenomes from large-scale genome-resolved metagenomics to expand the genomic catalog of soil microbiomes!
 After download, all datasets can be unpacked using: `cat ./mag.tar.gz* > mag.tar.gz; tar -xjvf <mag.tar.gz>`

+# Community-maintained download guide (Highly recommended)

+To facilitate systematic discovery and convenient access to high-quality MAG resources, Dr. Rui Li from the Beijing Institute of Genomics has created an open-source index project, [Awesome MAG] (https://github.com/inspirewind/awesome-mag)

+SMAG has been included in this project, together with a detailed download guide:(https://github.com/inspirewind/awesome-mag/blob/main/sources/smag/download.md)
+We thank Dr. Rui Li (lirui@big.ac.cn) for organizing and maintaining this helpful community resource.

 ## SMAG catalog